marcellerdelyi/personal-blog-eleventy/src/posts/22.05.2025/sequential-data-driven-animations-in-blender.md

 **Scene setup**

 After the import, I started with adding a simple plane that I scaled up by 50 units, which gave me a total plane dimension of 100 meters along both the X and Y axes.

-Then, I applied scale (Insert Blender meme)
+Then, I applied scale.
+{% image "./When_in_doubt.png", "When in doubt" %}
+_A famous line from Andrew Price Blender conference 2024_

 For the plane material, I created this blue checker matte texture based on Blender's built in brick texture.
 I adjusted the parameters on the brick texture until I got the look I was aiming for.